-- 88. The Karpowership SA Coega generation facility is situated at the Port of Ngqura in Nelson Mandela Bay Municipality in the Eastern Cape Province. - 89.
-The contracted capacity for the project is 450MW and its installed capacity is 488MW.
-The configuration of the generation facility is planned to be 25x18.32MW gas engines and 2x15MW recovery steam turbines.
-The excess capacity is to ensure high availability, high reliability and security of supply via the built-in redundancy.
-It will also improve the generating station's capacity for ancillary services, such as voltage and frequency regulation, even when the station is operating at its maximum contracted capacity. - 90.
-The project will consist of a FSRU with a minimum storage capacity of 125 000 cubic meters and a minimum regasification capability of 2.3 million standard cubic meters per day. - 91.
+- 87. The Karpowership SA Saldanha Bay generation facility is situated at the port of Saldanha in the Western Cape Province. - 88.
+The contracted capacity for the project is 320MW and its installed capacity is 414MW.
+The configuration of the generation facility is planned to be 21x18.32MW gas engines and 2x15MW recovery steam turbines.
+The excess capacity is to ensure a high availability, high reliability and security of supply via the built-in redundancy.
+It will also improve the generating station's capacity for ancillary services such as voltage and frequency regulation even when the station is operating at its maximum contracted capacity. - 89.
 The LNG will be delivered by the LNG carrier and will be stored in the FSRU.
-When the natural gas is required for the power generation by the powership, the LNG will be warmed and turned from a liquid state to a gaseous state and will then be pumped from the FSRU to the powership via a gas pipeline. - 92.
-The power that is generated will then be converted by the on-board high voltage substation and the electricity evacuated via a 132kV transmission line, which feeds into the national grid. - 93.
-The plant's expected life span and estimate of conversion efficiency are 25 years and 43.6% respectively. - 94.
-Table 11 below shows the technical information and specification of the Karpowership SA Coega (RF) (Pty) Ltd's generation facility.
+When the natural gas is required for power generation by the powership, the LNG will be warmed and turned from a liquid state to a gaseous state and will then be pumped from the FSRU to the powership via a gas pipeline. - 90.
+The power that is generated will then be converted by the on-board high voltage substation and the electricity evacuated via a 132kV transmission line, which feeds into the national grid. - 91.
+The plant's expected life span and estimate of conversion efficiency are 25 years and 43.6% respectively. - 92.
+Table 11 below shows the technical information and specification of the Karpowership SA Saldanha Bay (RF) (Pty) Ltd's generation facility.

-Karpowership SA Coega (RF) (Pty) Ltd Data
+Karpowership SA Saldanha (RF) (Pty) Ltd Data

-Facility name Karpowership Coega
+Facility name Karpowership Saldanha Bay

 Power Plant Technology Gas Engine

-Installed capacity (MW) 488
+Installed capacity (MW) 414

-Contracted Capacity (MW) 450
+Contracted Capacity (MW) 320

-Minimum stable load (MW) 103
+Minimum stable load (MW) 75

+1.27MW and 7.5MW,

-Design auxiliary consumption (MW) 10.3
+Design auxiliary consumption (MW) subject to dispatch.

-Number of turbines 25X18.32MW Gas Engine and 2X 15MW
+Number of turbines 21X18.32MW Gas Engine and 2X 15MW

 STG

 Fuel Type Natural Gas

 Heat rate of the facility (KJ/kWh) 9160

-Number of transformers 6 x 160MVA; 15/132kV
+Number of transformers 4 x 160MVA; 15/132kV

 Grid connection point voltage level 132kV

-Maximum grid export capacity (MW) 450
+Maximum grid export capacity (MW) 320

-Average plant availability 96%
+Average plant availability 97%

-Table 11: Technical information and specifications
+Table 11: Technical information and specification

-- 95. The plant will be connected to a new 132kV switching station via an overhead line of 6.5 km long.
-The switching station will be named Saltpan and it will be owned by Eskom.
-The switching station will then be connected to the existing Eskom Dedisa Substation at 400V/132kV. - 97.
+- 93. The generation facility will connect to a new 132KV switching station at Hoogland substation.
+The switching station was constructed by Karpowership but is owned and operated by Eskom. - 95.
 The O&M of the power station will be carried out by a contractor under an O&M Agreement.
 The O&M Agreement has an annual fixed component and a variable per kWh component.

-CONCLUSION AND RECOMMENDATION
+CONCLUSION AND RECOMENDATION

-98. From a conspectus of the facts and evidence, Karpowership SA Coega (RF) (Pty) Ltd's application for a generation licence is in compliance with the requirements of the Electricity Regulation Act, 2006 (Act No. 4 of 2006) and the National Energy Regulator Act, 2004 (Act No. 40 of 2004).
+96. From a conspectus of the facts and evidence, Karpowership SA Saldanha Bay (RF) (Pty) Ltd's application for a generation licence is in compliance with the requirements of the Electricity Regulation Act, 2006 (Act No. 4 of 2006) and the National Energy Regulator Act, 2004 (Act No. 40 of 2004).
 It is thus appropriate to make the decision as set out above.